Kharkhari Nahar

-According to Census 2011 information the location code or village code of Kharkhari Nahar village is 064009.
-Kharkhari Nahar village is located in Najafgarh Tehsil of South West Delhi district in Delhi, India.
+Kharkhari Nahar is a village located in Najafgarh Tehsil of South West Delhi district in Delhi, India.
 It is situated 4 km away from sub-district headquarter Najafgarh and 30 km away from district headquarter Kapashera.

 The total geographical area of village is 194.7 hectares.
 Kharkhari Nahar has a total population of 1,328 peoples.
 There are about 273 houses in Kharkhari Nahar village.
 Najafgarh is nearest town to Kharkhari Nahar.